The Georgia Foreclosure Process

 In 2008, a lot of people learned the hard way how the foreclosure process works.
 In the height of the housing bust, the middle Georgia area (Warner Robins, Macon, Perry, etc.) averaged over a thousand foreclosures every month.
 Home values dropped an average of 30-40 percent.
-It was not a fun time for many people in Georgia.
-Now for what you came here to learn.
+It was not a fun time for many people in Georgia…, Now for what you came here to learn.

 The Foreclosure Process

-First time things get rough and can’t make a mortgage payment, the homeowner gets a late notice.
+The first time things get rough and can’t make a mortgage payment, the homeowner gets a late notice.
 A little irritating but not a big worry.
 The second month, a second notice is sent to the homeowner.
-By the third or fourth month, in a normal scenarios, most banks will send a “notice of default” (In 2008, many homeowners had six months to a year before they got a notice because the banks were so backed up).
-At the time this notice of default is received, the bank has also sent an announcement to the local newspaper to be run for four consecutive weeks announcing the default to the world.
+By the third or fourth month, in a normal scenario, most banks will send a “notice of default” (In 2008, many homeowners had six months to a year before they got a notice because the banks were so backed up).
+At the time this notice of default is received, the bank has also sent an announcement to the local newspaper to be run for four consecutive weeks announcing the default to the world, also called a “Notice of Power of Sale”.
 There are a lot of things a person could put off till later, solving a foreclosure problem is NOT ONE OF THEM.
 By this time, the homeowner is losing sleep, stressed and worried about losing their home.
 And for good reason.
 Because the first Tuesday of the next month, the foreclosure trustee will make a public outcry on the courthouse steps for anyone interested in buying the property.
 Let me explain that part…

 In Georgia, home buyers close with a real estate attorney.